-"This agreement is not binding on the Clerk but will be presented to the Clerk as an aid to reaching a just resolution of the matter."
+"This agreement is not binding on the clerk but will be presented to the clerk as an aid to reaching a just resolution of the matter."

-C. PAYMENT OF MEDIATOR'S FEE.
-The persons ordered to attend the mediation shall pay the mediator's fee as provided by Rule 7.
+- C. PAYMENT OF MEDIATOR'S FEE.
+The persons ordered to attend the mediation shall pay the mediator's fee as provided by Rule 7. - D. NO RECORDING.
+There shall be no stenographic, audio or video recording of the mediation process by any participant.
+This prohibition precludes recording either surreptitiously or with the agreement of the parties.

 RULE 5.
-SANCTIONS FOR FAILURE TO ATTEND MEDIATION OR PAY MEDIATOR'S FEE.
-If a Any person ordered to attend a mediation pursuant to these Rules who fails without good cause to attend without good cause, or to pay a portion of the mediator's fee in compliance with G.S.
-7A-38.3B and the rules promulgated by the Supreme Court to implement that section, shall be subject to contempt powers of the Clerk and the Clerk may impose upon the person any appropriate monetary sanctions. including, but not limited to, the payment of fines, attorneys fees, mediator fees, expenses and loss of earnings incurred by persons attending the mediation.
+SANCTIONS FOR FAILURE TO ATTEND MEDIATION OR PAY MEDIATOR'S FEE

+Any person ordered to attend a mediation pursuant to these Rules who fails without good cause to attend or to pay a portion of the mediator's fee in compliance with N.C.G.S. § 7A-38.3B and the Rules promulgated by the Supreme Court of North Carolina (Supreme Court) to implement that section, shall be subject to contempt powers of the clerk and the clerk may impose monetary sanctions.
 Such monetary sanctions may include, but are not limited to, the payment of fines, attorney fees, mediator fees, expenses and loss of earnings incurred by persons attending the mediation.

 A person seeking sanctions against another person shall do so in a written motion stating the grounds for the motion and the relief sought.
 Said motion shall be served upon all persons ordered to attend.
-The Clerk may initiate sanction proceedings upon its his/her own motion by the entry of a show cause order.
-If the Clerk imposes sanctions, the Clerk shall do so, after notice and a hearing, in a written order making findings of fact and conclusions of law.
-An order imposing sanctions is reviewable by the superior court in accordance with G.S.
-1-301.2 and G.S.
-1-301.3, as applicable, and thereafter by the appellate courts in accordance with G.S.
-7A-38.1(g).
+The clerk may initiate sanction proceedings upon his/her own motion by the entry of a show cause order.
+If the clerk imposes sanctions, the clerk shall do so, after notice and a hearing, in a written order making findings of fact and conclusions of law.
+An order imposing sanctions is reviewable by the superior court in accordance with N.C.G.S. § 1-301.2 and N.C.G.S. § 1-301.3, as applicable, and thereafter by the appellate courts in accordance with N.C.G.S. § 7A-38.1(g).